AncientAbacus/US-Power-Outage-Trends/README.md

 ## Exploratory Data Analysis (EDA)
 We explored this dataset with various univariate and bivariate analyses and utilized different ways to display them. <br />

-We first explored the frequency of the causes of the power outages and saw that most of them came from severe weather events. <br />
+We first explored the frequency of the causes of the power outages and saw that most of them, [# of entries], came from severe weather events. <br />

 <iframe src="assets/UP1.html" width=800 height=600 frameBorder=0></iframe>